 Date: August 4 – 8

-Metemniu festival is celebrated by the Yimchungru tribe after the harvest of millet.
-During Metemniu festival, Yimchungru people also offers prayers for the departed ones.
+Metemneo festival is celebrated by the Yimchungru tribe after the harvest of millet.
+During Metemneo festival, Yimchungru people also offers prayers for the departed ones.
 An elder known as Kheanpuru inaugrates the festival with prayers.
 The festival is speard over 5 days, each day distinctly known as – Shito, Zhinto, Zumto, Khehresuk and Sheresuk.

 District: Tuensang, Kiphire